 - Supplemental Security Income (SSI).

-An experienced Pensacola disability lawyer can help you determine if you qualify for these benefits and explore other options if you do not.
+An experienced Pensacola, FL disability lawyer can help you determine if you qualify for these benefits and explore other options if you do not.

 Definition of Social Security Disability

 The Social Security Act defines a person as “disabled” if they have a medically determinable physical or mental impairment that renders them unable to partake in substantial gainful employment activity.
 To qualify, the impairment must be expected to last for a continuous period of at least 12 months or result in death.